aveni/WatermarkNN/README.md

 ```

 ## Content
-The repository contains code three main scripts: `train.py, predict.py, and fine-tune.py` where you can train (with and without watermark), predict and fine-tune models.
+The repository contains three main scripts: `train.py, predict.py, and fine-tune.py` where you can train (with and without watermark), predict and fine-tune models.

 Additionally, this repo contains the trigger set images used to embed the watermarks.

-At the moment the code supports training and evaluating on [CIFAR-10](https://www.cs.toronto.edu/~kriz/cifar.html) dataset *only*.
-Other datasets will be supported soon.
+At the moment the code supports training and evaluating on [CIFAR-10](https://www.cs.toronto.edu/~kriz/cifar.html) dataset **only**.
+More datasets will be supported soon.

 ## Dependencies
 [Pythono 3.6](https://www.anaconda.com/download)